Dealing with a Long Employment Gap

 “There is nothing you can do to change the past, you simply must own it,” I implored.

-When the 2007 – 08 global financial crisis struck, the U.S. unemployment rate rose doubled from 5.0% to 10% between January 2008 and October 2009.
-Hundreds of thousands of hard-working Americans lost their jobs through no fault of their own.
-This wasn’t just some minor incident.
-It was a major crisis that our country hadn’t seen the likes of since the Great Depression.
+Millions of hard-working Americans lost their jobs through no fault of their own.
+These aren’t minor incidents.
+They are major crises that our country hadn’t seen the likes of since the Great Depression.
 This was so widespread and severe that most Americans can name at least one friend, family member, or colleague affected by it.

 Companies are flooded with hundreds if not thousands of applications for their vacancies; most hiring managers visually scan a resume for 10 – 15 seconds before making a “yes or no” “delete or save” choice as to whether you make the cut for further consideration.
 By diluting your resume with irrelevant and part-time jobs, you take away from the more important and relevant experience that you may have.